 In both styles, full source citations are listed in an alphabetized bibliography or reference list.

 The Chicago Manual of Style is regularly updated.
-Our examples are all based on the 17th edition, which is the latest (published in 2017).
+Our examples are all based on the 17th edition, which is the most recent (published in 2017).

 Continue reading: Chicago style citation examples